 Taking the First Step

-For many addicts, detox is a vital first step towards recovering from drug addiction; however, it’s JUST the first step, and doesn’t replace the entire rehab program.
-Although many detox facilities don’t offer after-care support that follows up from detox, Treatment Recovery Center understands how easy it is to relapse after detox when the addict doesn’t begin rehabilitation right away.
-Detox along with rehab for their drug addiction makes treatment detox an extremely effective first step.
-Total recovery is within reach, and people are much more successful when detox is utilized with drug and alcohol rehab, like Alcohol Recovery Services.
-Call Better Services Rehab Program’s knowledgeable recovery specialists at 503-689-8362 for more details about detox, rehabilitation, drug treatment, or detox and rehab centers.
+For many addicts, detox is a vital first step toward recovering from drug addiction.
+However, it’s JUST the first step and doesn’t replace the entire rehab program.
+Although many detox facilities don’t offer after-care support that follows up from detox, our treatment center understands how easy it is to relapse after detox when the addict doesn’t begin rehabilitation right away.
+Detox, along with rehab, makes treatment detox an extremely effective first step.
+Total recovery is within reach and people are much more successful when detox is utilized with drug and alcohol rehab in our treatment facilities.
+If you or someone you love is in the Salem.
+OR area and need detox call us at 503-470-4900.